The beautiful globe of the artichoke

-The beautiful globe of the artichoke on the farmers market table encouraged me to buy half a dozen and see what I could do with them as fresh vegetable.
+Seeing them on the farmers’ market table encouraged me to buy half a dozen globe artichokes and see what I could do with them as a fresh vegetable.

-At this point I decided to bottle them with some mild organic olive oil and a few sliced cloves of new seasons garlic.
+At this point, I decided to bottle them with some mild organic olive oil and a few sliced cloves of new seasons garlic.

 They look really good in the jar.
-I’m going to leave them to fuse the garlic and oil for a few days and add them to any other veg dish we have over the coming weeks.
+I’m going to leave them to fuse the garlic and oil for a few days and add them to any other vegetable dish we have over the coming weeks.

 Artichokes are also known as a prebiotic, to improve gut flora, reducing symptoms related to digestive disease and boosting immunity.
-Studies have shown that consuming soluble fiber, found in artichokes, is a great way to keep off visceral fat — the kind that accumulates around your organs.
-A diet high in fiber helps maintain a healthy weight, and can reduce the risk for serious conditions, including colon cancer, heart disease and more.
+Studies have shown that consuming the soluble fibre found in artichokes is a great way to keep off visceral fat — the kind that accumulates around your organs.
+A diet high in fibre helps maintain a healthy weight and can reduce the risk for serious conditions, including colon cancer, heart disease and more.